rainlab/translate-plugin/MIGRATE.md

 This guide is for plugin authors and site owners who want to switch from `RainLab.Translate` to the core translation features.
 Model attribute translation moved into the core `Translatable` trait in October CMS v4.2, and v4.4 completes the picture with native page, content, and mail template translation. **This migration is entirely opt-in** - the plugin continues to work as-is and both systems can coexist.

-By v4.4, the core covers every area this plugin provides: model attributes (`Translatable` trait), page properties and URLs (`[translatable]` component), theme content files (locale directories), mail templates, and theme strings (`lang/*.json` files, editable in the CMS editor's Localization area).
+By v4.4, the core covers every area this plugin provides: model attributes (`Translatable` trait), page properties and URLs (`[translatable]` component), theme content files (locale directories), mail templates, and theme strings (scanned with `theme:scan` into `lang/*.json` files, editable in the backend Editor).
 The steps below migrate each area in turn.

 ## Why Translation Is Now a Core Feature